-A unique Modern dance technique that was developed in 1937 that emphasises a whole body anatomical dance series specifically appointed towards Contemporary and Ballet dancers that includes a body corrective approach, strength, co-ordination, flexibility and body/spacial awareness to enable unrestricted freedom of movement.
+A unique Modern dance technique that was developed by Lester Horton in 1937 that emphasises a whole body anatomical dance series specifically appointed towards Contemporary and Ballet dancers that includes a body corrective approach, strength, co-ordination, flexibility and body/spacial awareness to enable unrestricted freedom of movement.

 The technique offers dancers from all disciplines to develop skills to enhance their performance for the rehearsal space and the stage, enabling an empowering movement quality to all dance practices and cultures to develop skills that bridges the gap from Contemporary dance and Commercial enterprises today.

 The Horton Dance Technique is not just dance technique...